SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/network.md

 layout: redirect
 ---

-The Network tab displays network information.
-The tab will only be visible if the c8y_Network fragment is present in the device managed object.
+The **Network** tab displays network information.
+The **Network** tab will only be visible if the c8y_Network fragment is present in the device managed object.
 There are three subsections - WAN, LAN and DHCP which can be activated by the nested fragments *c8y_ WAN*, *c8y_LAN*, and *c8y_DHCP* respectively.

 #### Network status